-Corrective Action Plan For the Fiscal Year Ended June 30, 2017
+Corrective Action Plan For the Fiscal Year Ended June 30, 2018

-Finding Number Planned Corrective Action Anticipated Completion Date Responsible Contact Person 2017-001 The Board currently and always has practiced sound financial reporting.
+Finding Number Planned Corrective Action Anticipated Completion Date Responsible Contact Person 2018-001 The Board currently and always has practiced sound financial reporting.
 This adjustment was the result of applying GAAP reporting policies.
-This item was outside of the 60-day available period used to compile receivables and payables, but SCOJFS will monitor the situation in the future so no similar errors are made in preparation of the financial statements.
-N/A Paula Ogan, Fiscal Manager
+The Board will discuss this issue with the compilers used to prepare the Board's GAAP financial statements to ensure that this correction is made to the GAAP compilation process, so that similar errors are made in preparation of future financial statements.
+N/A Paula Ogan, Fiscal Supervisor

-South Central Ohio Job and Family Services Schedule of Prior Audit Findings For the Fiscal Year Ended June 30, 2017
+South Central Ohio Job and Family Services Schedule of Prior Audit Findings For the Fiscal Year Ended June 30, 2018

-1 -

-Not Corrected, Partially Corrected;

-Significantly Different Corrective

-Finding Fully Action Taken; or Finding No Longer

-Number Finding Summary Corrected?
-Valid; Explain

-2016-001 Material Weakness - Financial Reporting No Reissued as finding 2017-001
+Ī Not Corrected, Partially Corrected; Significantly Different Corrective Finding Fully Action Taken; or Finding No Longer Number Finding Summary Corrected?
+Valid; Explain Ī 2017-001 Material Weakness - Financial Reporting No Reissued as finding 2018-001

-2016-002 Noncompliance/Material Weakness - Yes

-Temporary Assistance for Needy Families -

-Subrecipient Monitoring